 1971: Gladys Knight & the Pips reached #1 on the R&B chart with their great song "If I Were Your Woman".

 1971: Dawn topped the chart with "Knock Three Times" as "My Sweet Lord" by George Harrison was second.
-The 5th Dimension had a strong #3 with "One Less Bell to Answer" while the Bee Gees were up to #4 with one of their biggest career hits to date--"Lonely Days".
+The 5th Dimension had a strong #3 with "One Less Bell To Answer" while the Bee Gees were up to #4 with one of their biggest career hits to date--"Lonely Days".
 Santana was on the way down with "Black Magic Woman".
 The rest of the Top 10: Barbra Streisand with "Stoney End", King Floyd remained seventh with "Groove Me", Elton John's historic first Top 10--"Your Song", Lynn Anderson moved nicely from 15-9 with "Rose Garden" and Perry Como reached the Top 10 with "It's Impossible".

-1977: Patti Smith ("Because the Night") fell off a stage in Tampa, Florida and broke her vertebrae and required 22 stitches to her head.
+1977: Patti Smith ("Because The Night") fell off a stage in Tampa, Florida and broke her vertebrae and required 22 stitches to her head.
 She quit performing live as a result.

 1978: Terry Kath of Chicago died after accidentally shooting himself in the head at a party with a pistol he didn't know was loaded.
 He died eight days shy of his 32nd birthday.